Kava-Labs/kava/migrate/v0_14/migrate.md

 ### Coordination

-If the kava-5.1 chain does not launch by March 31, 2021 at 17:00 UTC, the launch should be considered a failure and validators should refer to the [rollback](./rollback.md) instructions to restart the previous kava-6 chain.
+If the kava-7 chain does not launch by April 8, 2021 at 17:00 UTC, the launch should be considered a failure and validators should refer to the [rollback](./rollback.md) instructions to restart the previous kava-6 chain.
 In the event of launch failure, coordination will occur in the [Kava discord](https://discord.com/invite/kQzh3Uv).